Chief Carmen Best on Holistic Policing for the Future

 Exclusively represented by Leading Authorities speakers bureau, Chief Best speaks on diversity, inclusion, and leadership lessons learned guiding a police department during times of crisis.
 “In many ways, I represent what the future can hold, so I’m very proud of that,” said Best, “the challenge of being a police chief in America is great no matter who you are.”

 A U.S. Army veteran and graduate of Western Illinois University and Northeastern University, Chief Best furthered her education completing the Senior Management Institute for Police, the FBI National Executive Institute (NEI), the FBI National Academy, the Criminal Justice Executive Leadership Academy, and the Major Cities Chiefs Association Police Executive Leadership Institute.
 Prior to becoming Chief of Police, she served as Deputy Chief, overseeing the Patrol Operations, Investigations, and Special Operations Bureaus, as well as the Community Outreach section.
+Currently, Best is the director of global security risk operations at Microsoft where she is responsible for the global virtual security operations team, intelligence, executive threat intel, special asset security risk operations, and security program management.

 Diversity and Inclusion.
 As the first African-American Chief of Police at the Seattle Police Department, Carmen Best began her position at Seattle’s top policing job by quickly recruiting more than 40 officers of color – recognizing the need to fix the problem that the police force was significantly less diverse than the demographic makeup of the city.
 In this talk, she shares her lessons-learned on how to create a more diverse workforce, as well as demonstrates to audiences the importance of including multiple viewpoints and backgrounds at any organization.
 And according to Chief West, “In many ways, I represent what the future can hold, so I’m very proud of that.”